ftchirou/faical.dev/src/modern-swift-data-access-layers/README.md

 movieStore.filter(where: !(\.rating == .PG_13))
 ```

-Using Swift powerful type system and features such as enumerations, generics, operator overloading and key paths, we built a powerful and expressive API for filtering objects in a store.
+So far, we've built a pretty good and expressive API for filtering objects in a store.
 Next up to complete our `Query` type: *sorting*.

 #### Sorting